Mozart in Italy: Milan to Naples

 Giovanni Battista Martini, known as Padre Martini, tutored Mozart in counterpoint.

 The first stop on the southward journey was at Lodi, where Wolfgang completed his first string quartet, K. 80/73f.
 After a few days in Parma, the Mozarts moved on to Bologna, a "centre for masters, artists and scholars", according to Leopold.
 Their letter from Firmian introduced them to Count Pallavicini-Centurioni, a leading patron of the arts, who immediately arranged a concert for the local nobility in his palace.
-Among the guests was Giovanni Battista Martini, the leading musical theorist of his day and Europe's most renowned expert in Baroque counterpoint.
+Among the guests was Giovanni Battista Martini, the leading musical theorist of his day and Europe's most renowned expert in counterpoint.
 Martini received the young composer and tested him with exercises in fugue.
 Always with an eye upon Wolfgang's prospects in the courts of Europe, Leopold was anxious for engagement with the great master, but time was short, so he arranged a return to Bologna in the summer for extended tuition.
 The pair left on 29 March, carrying letters from Pallavicini that might clear the way for an audience with Pope Clement XIV in Rome.
 Before they left, they made the acquaintance of the Czech composer Josef Mysliveček, whose opera La Nitteti was being prepared for performance.
 Later in 1770, Wolfgang would use the Mysliveček opera as a source of motives for his own opera Mitridate, re di Ponto and various symphonies.
 More broadly, it marked the beginning of a close association between Mysliveček and the Mozart family that lasted until 1778.
 Wolfgang used his works repeatedly as models of compositional style.

 The next day they arrived in Florence, where Pallavicini's recommendation gained them a meeting at the Palazzo Pitti with the Grand Duke and future emperor Leopold.
 He remembered the Mozarts from 1768 in Vienna, and asked after Nannerl.
 In Florence they encountered the violinist Pietro Nardini, whom they had met at the start of their grand tour of Europe; Nardini and Wolfgang performed together in a long evening concert at the Duke's summer palace.
 Wolfgang also met Thomas Linley, an English violin prodigy and a pupil of Nardini's.
 The two formed a close friendship, making music and playing together "not as boys but as men", as Leopold remarked.
 Gutman reports that "a melancholy Thomas followed the Mozarts' coach as they departed for Rome on 6 April".
 The boys never met again; Linley, after a brief career as a composer and violinist, died in a boating accident in 1778, at the age of 22.